Federal gun charges filed against mother of 6-year-old who shot teacher in Newport News

 NEWPORT NEWS, Va.
-(WAVY) – The mother of the Richneck Elementary School student who police say shot his teacher in January is now facing federal gun charges.
+(WAVY) – The mother of the Richneck Elementary School student who police say shot his teacher in January is now facing federal gun charges and plans to plead guilty to them, according to her attorney.

 Court documents indicate that Deja Taylor, the mother of the 6-year-old boy who police say shot teacher Abby Zwerner, faces federal charges of unlawful user of a controlled substance in possession of a firearm and making a false statement during the purchase of a firearm.
 It states she “was an unlawful user of marijuana.”